jjt/jjt.github.io/_posts/2013-11-25-why-any-developer-should-check-out-the-ergodox-keyboard.md

 Take a look at the heat maps generated if we were to type out [Underscore 1.5.2](/assets/bower_components/underscore/underscore.js) with QWERTY, Colemak, Programmer Dvorak, ErgoDox QWERTY, ErgoDox Colemak and my custom ErgoDox Colemak layout:

-<em><small>Note: an earlier version of this article had the space key over-represented due to Underscore (rightly!) using spaces instead of tabs.
+<p><em><small>Note: an earlier version of this article had the space key over-represented due to Underscore (rightly!) using spaces instead of tabs.
 Jus' kiddin about the rightly.
-Well, not really, but this isn't the place for a holy war.</small></em>
+Well, not really, but this isn't the place for a holy war.</small></em></p>

 ###QWERTY
 [![QWERTY](/assets/media/heat-qwerty.png)](/assets/media/heat-qwerty.png)